-Transcripts are issued only on signed, written request and are mailed directly to the receiver by the institution.
+Transcripts are issued only upon official request and are mailed or electronically delivered (if available) directly to the receiver by the institution.
 A transcript fee is charged for each request.
 Transcripts are issued when all financial obligations to the institution have been fulfilled and any delinquent loans have been cleared.
 A permanent academic record (transcript) of the student's progress is maintained.
 The transcript indicates student accomplishment in terms of clock hours or credit hours.
 The grading system used is fully explained on the transcript.
 Transcripts are kept indefinitely.